ryugibo/Docs-UnrealEngine-Angelscript/content/project/development-status.md

 At [Hazelight](http://hazelight.se), this project's angelscript integration has been actively used for game development since early 2018.
 It is being used daily by 30+ developers on our team.

-Our previous game [It Takes Two](https://www.ea.com/games/it-takes-two) was shipped with the majority of its gameplay written in angelscript.
+Our two latest games, [Split Fiction](https://www.ea.com/games/split-fiction/split-fiction) and [It Takes Two](https://www.ea.com/games/it-takes-two), were both shipped with the majority of their gameplay written in angelscript.
-The released game contains over 700,000 lines of angelscript code, written in more than 5,000 script files.
+Split Fiction contains over 1,700,000 lines of angelscript code, written in more than 16,000 script files.

 Hazelight does not guarantee any maintenance or support beyond what is already provided on this site.
 If you are considering using the